rauhan-sheikh/student_portal/Readme.md

 ✅ Iteration 2: Interactive API documentation (Swagger & ReDoc)

+✅ Iteration 3: Role-based permissions for HOD, Staff, and Students

-🔄 Next: User registration flow, role-based permissions, and testing
+🔄 Next: User registration flow, profile management, and automated tests

 ---

 ## Future Scope / Potential Additions

-1. **Role-Based Permissions**
-   - Limit access for students, staff, and HODs to specific endpoints.
-2. **Attendance Management**

-   - Track student attendance with daily logs.

-3. **Exams & Results**

-   - Add models for exams, grades, and results.
+- Attendance Management – Daily attendance logs for students

-   - APIs for teachers to upload results and students to view them.
+- Exams & Results – Models & APIs for grades and results

-4. **Notifications**

-   - Email or in-app notifications for events like result declaration or announcements.
+- Notifications – Email or in-app notifications

-5. **Frontend Integration**

-   - React.js or Angular frontend for a complete student portal.

-6. **Profile Pictures**

-   - Allow uploading profile pictures for students and staff.

-7. **Search & Filters**

-   - Search students by course, name, or email.
-   - Filter subjects by course.

-8. **Audit Logs**
+- Frontend Integration – React.js

+- Profile Pictures – Upload and display for users

-   - Keep track of changes made by users (admin/staff).
+- Audit Logs – Track changes by users

-9. **Deployment**

-   - Prepare for deployment using **Docker**, **NGINX**, and **PostgreSQL**.

-10. **Analytics**
+- Deployment – Docker, NGINX, PostgreSQL

-    - Track student performance trends, attendance stats, etc.
+- Analytics – Student performance and attendance trends

 ---

-This backend provides a **strong foundation** for a fully functional student portal and can be extended with more **academic features**, **role-based access**, and **analytics dashboards** in the future.
+This backend provides a **strong foundation** for a fully functional student portal and can be extended with more **academic features**, and **analytics dashboards** in the future.